 (Gore clarifies the next day that it was never his intent to besmirch all Nobel Prizes as tainted and meaningless—just Chemistry, Physics, Medicine and Physiology.
 He reiterates his utmost respect for proper Nobels like Peace and Literature.)

-The inaugural ceremony is held in a castle set amid the beauty of Bavaria’s forestlands.
-True to their eco-friendly history, the local Aryans embrace it; in the words of a Guardian headline, ‘Nuremberg Rallies Behind Gobels.’
+The inaugural ceremony is held in a castle set against the beauty of Bavaria’s forestlands.
+True to their eco-friendly history, the local Aryans embrace the awards; in the words of a Guardian headline, ‘Nuremberg Rallies Behind Gobels.’

 Celebrating the Pause

 WUWT’s headline says it all: No Increase In Consensus For 20 years, admits new study!

 Despite two decades of the most rapid rise in anthropogenic research output in history, gloats Anthony Watts, the consensus has failed to budge from circa-2006 levels of 97%.

 “In fact this represents a drop of 3% since records began,” he adds, citing Oreskes’ finding of absolute unanimity in 2004.

 “[The scientists] need to explain why consensus isn’t increasing in line with skyrocketing evidence levels—or admit the models are wrong.”

 With film crew in tow, Al Gore solemnly revisits the “evacuated Pacific nations” whose Atlantean fate came as new information to literally everyone who watched An Inconvenient Truth in 2006.
 But the 20th-anniversary tour of global warming’s ‘ground zero’ is soon interrupted by natives who claim to be alive, well and completely dry, in obvious denial of the science.

 Moments before he is fatally speared, Gore can be seen snorting at the qualifications of one protestor, a local oceanographer who never even met Roger Revelle.